 6. Spend a few days in Warsaw, a city that was once described as Paris of the East

-Warsaw is a really nice town with unique history and soul.
+Warsaw is a really nice town with a unique history and soul.
 There are many interesting places to visit including Warsaw Old Town, Royal Baths Park (Łazienki) and The Warsaw Rising Museum.
 By walking around, you can easily find many places with tasty food, speciality coffee, craft beers and … shots of vodka.
-Write to us (email@example.com) for more travel trips.
+Write to us (firstname.lastname@example.org) for more travel trips.

 Be aware that Warsaw in February might look like this.

 7. Speak at partner meetups nearby